3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 The heart of the problem that this project faces is pose estimation of a rigid object in a 3D scene with six degrees of freedom.
 This problem can be described as converting the position of a physical object from its own coordinate system to the camera's coordinate system.
 The important aspects of an object's rotation are defined as its rotation and translation relative to the total coordinate system.

-Most of these methods provide bounding box information as output after processing.
+Most of these methods provide bounding-box information as output after processing.
 If rotational information is not provided this bounding box gives us the ability to infer where objects are in the scene and allows us to convert this information into a 3D box primitive as our input into